dvidalolz/budget-tracker/DESIGN.md

 ## Consideration
-* Logging and exception handling aspects are broken now because of the nuances of jdbcTemplate.
-Perhaps ignore them for now and create all aspects later at once?
-* Consider the implications of restapi catching specific exceptions
 * Must have an input processor which takes in the component parts of an input, creates an input, and passed it onto inputservice
-* Consider doing global exception handling
-* Consider tidying up the propagation of errors and stuff up the chain of exceptions
-* Consider - do I need the same input validation exception handling as my accountcontroller?
-Maybe, but maybe not because you have exception handlers handling specific exceptions thrown by ur service and repo layer

 ## Completed Considerations
 * Make sure to test that entities returned have a generated id (NOt Null)